jeddl/NextJS-Static-Blog/src/pages/articles/contents/Manjaro-Installation_Configuration.md

 Where alpha is from 0 to 1, 0 being fully transparent.

-Color change can be followed as what has already been in the `.Xresource` file.
+Color change can be followed as what has already been in the `.Xresources` file.
 For example:

 ```
 *background:                      #222D31